 Balance is something I’ve always been thoughtful of and with all the travel we’ve been on, I realize that I’ve ignored the gym more than I should.
 Perhaps it’s the lack of fitness and exercise that makes eating two portions of food laden with guilt.
 I’m putting exercise back on my priority list before the holiday season feasting begins.

 What’s your strategy for portion control?
 If it has anything to do with yoga, I don’t need to hear it because I’ve tried that too.

 My goal for the next few months is to get back on cardio track again so that I can enjoy more of these warm, cheesy casseroles.
 This recipe for Brussels sprouts gratin is one of my favorite Brussels sprouts dishes for the fall because there’s comfort in every bite.
 Guaranteed this will be at on our Thanksgiving menu because it’s so simple, wonderful and a pleasure to eat.

 Watch the video on making the Brussels sprouts gratin:

 Note on cooking times: Brussels sprouts can very tremendously in size, ranging from the size of a large egg to as small as a 5-cent coin.
 Make sure to adjust your cooking times depending on the size that you end up cooking.
 Also, try to select all the same sizes for consistent cooking.

 Total Time: 1 hour

-Sizes of Brussels sprouts can vary dramatically from small to extra large.
-This quantity difference can affect the results of this recipe.
-So I've used a weight measurement for ensure consistency with my results.
+Sizes of brussels sprouts can vary quite a bit ranging from the size of a large egg to a small coin.
+So adjust your cooking times based on the size.
+Select all the same sizes for consistent cooking.
+This size difference can affect the results of this recipe.
 And of course, add more cheese if you like!